garylirocks/quickrefs/azure-sql.markdown

 - Purview MI needs `db_owner` role
 - Lineage is extraced based on actual stored procedure runs (input and output tables)

+## Resource performance optimization

+### I/O performance

+- Use a higher tier to improve IOPS
+- Use multi-statement transactions to improve transaction log latency

+**Proportional fill**

+DB engine writes data to files proportionally, eg. writing 1G data to a DB with two data files, 10GB and 1GB each, first file gets 900MB, the latter gets 100MB

+The large file could be a bottleneck

+**Files and filegroups**

+- SQL Server: support files and file groups, through physical file placement
+- Azure SQL DB
+  - Only one database file, configurable max size
+  - Hyperscale have more files
+- SQL MI
+  - Supports adding files (and config sizes)
+  - No physical placement

+### `tempdb`

+- SQL Server used `tempdb` for tasks beyond storing user-defined temp tables:
+  - Intermediate query results
+  - Sorting operations
+- Azure SQL
+  - Always place `tempdb` on local SSD
+  - Number of files scaled with number of vCores, up to 16
+    - SQL MI: fixed 12 files
+  - Size of `tempdb` scaled per number of vCores

+### DB configuration

+- Usually done with `ALTER DATABASE` and `ALTER DATABASE SCOPED CONFIGURATION`
+- `MAXDOP` (degree of parallelism)
+  - Higher value means more threads used per query, but requires more memory
+  - Azure SQL supports
+    - Configuration via `ALTER DATABASE SCOPED CONFIGURATION`
+    - `MAXDOP` query hints
+    - SQL MI supports config via `sp_configure` or Resource Governor

+### Resource Governor

+For SQL Server and SQL MI,

+Use cases:

+- multi-tenant instance
+- limit resources used by maintenance tasks

+When enabled:

+- Sessions divided into workload groups
+  - Two built-in workload groups: internal and default
+  - When a connection is established, classifier function assigns it to a group (could be based on user name), default to "default" group
+- Two built-in pools:
+  - internal: critical SQL Server functions
+  - default: configurable as user-defined pools
+- User-defined pools, can configure:
+  - Min/max CPU percent (max percentage could be exceeded if ther's no contention)
+  - Min/max memory percent
+  - Min/max IOPS per volume

 ## DB monitoring